Recall Process - Elections Alberta

 • be received by the Chief Electoral Officer within 7 days after the date notice was provided to the member.

-The applicant will also be provided with the petition signature sheets and witness affidavits in the format that must be used.
+The applicant will also be provided with the petition signature sheet and witness affidavit in the format that must be used.
 Signatures collected on other forms will not be accepted.
 The applicant is responsible to make copies of the forms.

-The recall petition will be published on this website within 7 days after the date on which the member’s statement is received or the period expires, whichever is earlier, and will include:
+Within 7 days after the date on which the member’s statement is received, or the period to respond expires, whichever is earlier, Elections Alberta will publish on this website:

 • The name and electoral division of the MLA subject to recall,